-Earlier we have seen what Dijkstra algorithm is is and how it works.
-In this article we will see its implementation using adjacency list and TreeSet.
+Earlier we have seen what Dijkstra algorithm is and how it works.
+In this article, we will see its implementation using adjacency list and TreeSet.

 - Will create pair object for each vertex with two information’s, vertex and distance. (similar to heap node)

 - Override the Comparator for TreeSet sort them based on the key

 - Use SPT to keep track of the vertices which are currently in Shortest Path Tree(SPT).